oneElectron/itex/README.md

 itex set default_filename <Insert filename here (without the .tex)>
 ```

+A description of all the options can be found in the wiki here: https://github.com/oneelectron/itex/wiki/ITex-settings

 # Install on MacOS
 ITex isn't on homebrew's default taps so you need to add my tap then install ITex:
 ```